-1. Take a few minutes every day listing what made you happy today.
-You will see by just this simple practical exercise within a 14 day period you will find some of the things you can let go that don’t make you happy and go towards having more happier days than when you first started the exercise.
+1. Take a few minutes every day to list what made you happy today.
+You will see by just this simple practical exercise within a 14 day period you will find some of the things you can let go of that don’t make you happy and go towards having more happier days than when you first started the exercise.

 3. Let go of all the negative emotional feelings you feel and know that this would be the hardest.
 If you are not able to do this yourself, seek help and talk to someone because this hurts nobody but yourself mentally, emotionally and physically.

-4. If you want something and it doesn’t go as planned – let it go, and if you really want that something then go right ahead and keep trying – don’t take it personally if it doesn’t go as planned.
+4. If you want something and it doesn’t go as planned – let it go, and if you really want that something then goes right ahead and keeps trying – don’t take it personally if it doesn’t go as planned.

 Here are some links that may be useful to you:

 Dan Gilbert at TED2004: The surprising science of happiness

 Comments and feedback are welcome.

 My plan for the next series of subjects is to discuss life situations many of us go through that at times can be hard to talk about or maybe controversial topics such as normalised self-harm talks on the school playground, relationship anxieties on a date, or suicidal dilemmas.

 If you are interested in a particular topic or subject of your interest that you would like me to write about or address do let me know!

 All comments and views discussed here are my own, and any communications from you are strictly confidential and never shared with third parties.